|

 When it comes to

-Great Lakes Salmon streams the Garden River has no
+Great Lakes Salmon fishin streams the Garden River has no

 equal.
-Sure there are lots of streams that receive runs
+Sure there are lots of streams that receive good runs

 of Salmon.
 The beauty of the Garden River is the